 Six Tips To Optimize Your Google PPC Campaigns

-PPC Advertising in 2021 has been very much like fishing for tuna.
+PPC Advertising this year has been very much like fishing for tuna.
 Most advertisers are trying to hit a moving target as consumers constantly change their online behavior.
-People are returning to work and normal 9-5 commuting, while others are taking advantage of summer travel restrictions being lifted.
-Any way you slice it online consumer behavior has been far from the norm in 2021.
-This means you have to be smarter than the tuna to optimize your Google PPC Campaigns.
-Below we provide six tips to improve the ROI of Google PPC campaigns.
+People are returning to work, while others are taking advantage of summer travel.
+Any way you slice it online consumer behavior has been far from the norm lately.

 1. Constantly Refine & Expand Your Keyword List